• Skip to primary navigation

 Mise en place

 • Pat the round steak dry with a paper towel.
-Tenderize the beef by pounding with a tenderizer.
+Tenderize the beef by pounding it with a tenderizer.
 Flatten the meat until it is between ¼ and ½ inch thick.

 • Season the beef by sprinkling both sides with kosher salt and Creole seasoning.
 Set aside.